BLOG HOME | 9 MARCH, 2026

 That line, from the powerful new documentary True South, captures the reality of offshore yacht racing: speed and caution in constant tension, decisions made in seconds, and absolute trust in the people around you when the ocean stops playing nice.

 For Australians, few sporting events embody that balance better than the legendary Sydney to Hobart Yacht Race.
-Each Boxing Day, the fleet charges south from Sydney Harbour towards Tasmania across some of the roughest waters on the planet.
+Each Boxing Day, millions of us watch as the fleet charges south from Sydney Harbour towards Tasmania across some of the roughest waters on the planet.
 For sailors around the world, finishing a Hobart is a badge of honour - their Everest.

 True South brings the story of this race, and a family's journey back to it after suffering immense tragedy, to cinema screens across Australia for a limited time.